Hasidic Judaism: Organization and demographics

 The various Hasidic groups may be categorized along several parameters, including their geographical origin, their proclivity for certain teachings, and their political stance.
 These attributes are quite often, but by no means always, correlated, and there are many instances when a "court" espouses a unique combination.
 Thus, while most dynasties from the former Greater Hungary and Galicia are inclined to extreme conservatism and anti-Zionism, Rebbe Yekusiel Yehudah Halberstam led the Sanz-Klausenburg sect in a more open and mild direction; and though Hasidim from Lithuania and Belarus are popularly perceived as prone to intellectualism, David Assaf noted this notion is derived more from their Litvak surroundings than their actual philosophies.

 Apart from those, each "court" often possesses its unique customs, including style of prayer, melodies, particular items of clothing, and the like.

 On the political scale, "courts" are mainly divided on their relations to Zionism.
 The right-wing, identified with Satmar, are hostile to the State of Israel, and refuse to participate in the elections there or receive any state funding.
 They are mainly affiliated with the Edah HaChareidis and the Central Rabbinical Congress.
 The great majority belong to Agudas Israel, represented in Israel by the United Torah Judaism party.
 Its Council of Torah Sages now includes a dozen Rebbes.
 In the past, there were Religious Zionist Rebbes, mainly of the Ruzhin line, but there are virtually none today.

-In 2016, a study conducted by Prof. Marcin Wodziński, drawing from the courts' own internal phone-books and other resources, located 129,211 Hasidic households worldwide, about 5% of the estimated total Jewish population.
+In 2016, a study conducted by Marcin Wodziński, drawing from the courts' own internal phone-books and other resources, located 129,211 Hasidic households worldwide, about 5% of the estimated total Jewish population.
 Of those, 62,062 resided in Israel and 53,485 in the United States, 5,519 in Britain and 3,392 in Canada.
 In Israel, the largest Hasidic concentrations are in the Haredi neighbourhoods of Jerusalem – including Ramot Alon, Batei Ungarin, et cetera – in the cities of Bnei Brak and El'ad, and in the West Bank settlements of Modi'in Illit and Beitar Illit.
 There is considerable presence in other specifically Orthodox municipalities or enclaves, like Kiryat Sanz, Netanya.
 In the United States, most Hasidim reside in New York, though there are small communities across the entire country.
 Brooklyn, particularly the neighborhoods of Borough Park, Williamsburg, and Crown Heights, has an especially large population.
-So does the hamlet of Monsey in upstate New York.
-In the same region, New Square and Kiryas Joel are rapidly growing all-Hasidic enclaves, one founded by the Skver dynasty and the other by Satmar.
-In Britain, Stamford Hill is home to the largest Hasidic community in the country, and there are others in London and Prestwich in Manchester.
-In Canada, Kiryas Tosh is a settlement populated entirely by Tosh Hasidim, and there are more adherents of other sects in and around Montreal.
+Another large population resides in the hamlet of Monsey in the Hudson Valley region of New York; in the same region, New Square and Kiryas Joel are rapidly growing all-Hasidic enclaves, one founded by the Skver dynasty and the other by Satmar.
+In Britain, Stamford Hill is home to the largest Hasidic community in the country, and there are others in London and Manchester.
+In Canada, Kiryas Tosh is a settlement populated entirely by Tosh Hasidim, and there are more adherents of other sects in, and around, Montreal.